Olamide-png/esw.know/www/content/2.sfcc/2.sfcc-docs/localized-front-end-prices.md

 icon: 'lucide:receipt-euro'
 ---

 The Localized Front-End Prices feature enhances the shopper experience by dynamically converting static front-end prices into localized values based on the shopper's country and currency.
-These front-end prices are typically found in **content slots**, **assets**, and **promotional call-out messages**. <br>
+These front-end prices are typically found in **content slots/assets**, and **promotional call-out messages**. <br>

-With this feature, your **merchandising team** can display fully localized promotional messages and homepage banners without needing to manage separate content per country.
-This automation not only improves international shopper engagement but also reduces the operational overhead of manual content localization.
+With this feature, your **merchandising team** can display fully localized promotional messages and homepage banners on the storefront without needing to manage separate content per country.
+This feature not only improves international shopper engagement but also reduces the operational overhead of manual promotions and content localization.

 ## Benefits